 At One Time the Only Non-Discounted Product on SAP’s Price List

-For years after HANA was first introduced, it was the only product SAP offered that was not to be discounted by any account executive.
+For years after SAP first introduced HANA, it was the only product SAP offered any account executive did not discount.
 However, several years ago, this policy was changed so that HANA could be discounted.
 And the discounts seem actually to be high.
 As high as 65% of the list price.
 Interestingly this was predicted by UpperEdge in an article in January 2014.

 “SAP has been very aggressive in pushing and hyping the growth attributed to HANA on all of its prior earnings calls.
 UpperEdge has consistently observed interest from our client base in HANA but such interest has been limited to specific use cases and pilots as opposed to broad, wide spread adoption.
 In addition, now that HANA has had enough soak time in various customers for various use cases, feedback is now available regarding the benefits achieved relative to the cost.
 From what we are hearing, customers like the technology but have concerns regarding the cost.
 This type of feedback will likely spread within the user groups prompting SAP customers to seriously consider comparable, lower cost solutions.
 Could this be enough to finally drive SAP to discount HANA?
 We believe it is something SAP is seriously considering.”

 However, the discounting that is now occurring with HANA is not the end of the issue.
-HANA has more indirect access liability than any other database, because SAP brings indirect access claims against its customers, while no other software vendor (outside of an attempt by Software AG to copy SAP) does.
+HANA has more indirect access liability than any other database because SAP brings indirect access claims against its customers.
+No other software vendor (outside of an attempt by Software AG to copy SAP) does.
 We covered this in the article HANA Police Indirect Access Charges.

 Therefore, the HANA price can be discounted until the customer is found to be out of compliance.
-And SAP can use indirect access to charge more for HANA after it is installed, and after the company can do anything about it.
+And SAP can use indirect access to charge more for HANA after it is installed and after the company can do anything about it.

 Therefore, what is the actual value of the HANA discount?

 Understanding the Logic of Trading in Unused Licenses for S/4HANA